Skip to Content

 About the Author

 Kirsten Miller grew up in a small mountain town in North Carolina.
 When she was seventeen, she packed her bags and moved to New York City, where she still lives today.
-Her first novel for adults, “The Change,” is a fun feminist revenge story with a touch of witchcraft.
-In May 2022, it was even selected as a book club pick by Good Morning America.

 kirsten_miller_author

 You might have heard of her popular series, the Kiki Strike books, which are about clever and adventurous girls who protect Manhattan.
-She’s also the author of “How to Lead a Life of Crime.
+She’s also the author of “How to Lead a Life of Crime.”

 By the way, there’s another Kirsten Miller who wrote a book called “All That Is Left,” which you might see in her list of works.
 Although they’re not the same person, Kirsten thinks that the other Kirsten must be quite lovely and talented.